AbsInt/CompCert/exportclight/README.md

 ```
    clightgen [options] <C source files>
 ```
-For each source file "src.c", its Clight abstract syntax is generated in "src.v".
+For each source file `src.c`, its Clight abstract syntax is generated in `src.v`.

 The options recognized are a subset of those of the CompCert compiler ccomp (see [user's manual](http://compcert.inria.fr/man/manual003.html) for full documentation):